 OLB's ba1 Asset Risk score is five notches below the a2 initial score.
-Our assessment of OLB's Asset Risk score incorporates its strong German market concentration within the retail and SME business, the bank's growing exposure to more cyclically sensitive asset-based lending activities, and our expectation that problem loans across the German banking industry will increase moderately in 2023.
+Our assessment of OLB's Asset Risk score incorporates its regional market concentration within the retail and SME business, the bank's exposure to more cyclically sensitive asset-based lending activities, including football finance, and our expectation that problem loans across the German banking industry will increase moderately in 2023.

 Through the announced acquisition of Degussa Bank, OLB will mainly add residential mortgage loans to its portfolio, together with some consumer and multifamily housing loans.
 The acquisition will provide some geographical diversification, also in terms of branch network footprint, to OLB's regionally concentrated retail and SME lending book.
 OLB aims for a balanced mix between its retail and SME lending exposures, and its corporate and diversified lending activities.
-Organic growth of OLB's residential mortgage loan book will be more difficult to achieve after a pronounced increase in German mortgage lending rates and significant weakening in housing affordability for German households.
-In 2022, OLB announced an expansion of its mortgage lending options with its entry into the Dutch market via a platform partnership.
+Organic growth of OLB's domestic residential mortgage loan book has been more difficult to achieve after a pronounced increase in German mortgage lending rates and significant weakening in housing affordability for German households.
+At the same time, OLB's Dutch residential mortgage loan originations, which exhibit a defensive risk profile despite their platform-reliant origination process, have gained traction in 2023.

-In view of the difficult economic environment, we expect OLB's corporate and diversified lending activities to expose the bank to higher problem loans, particularly in 2023, when we forecast Germany's economy will be stagnating.
+In view of the difficult economic environment, we expect OLB's corporate and diversified lending activities to expose the bank to higher problem loans, particularly in 2023, when we forecast Germany's economy will shrink moderately.
 In underwriting loans in this segment, OLB benefits from the in-house specialist expertise of, for example, its commercial real estate lending and acquisition finance teams, which maintained sound credit costs even in the difficult economic environment following the coronavirus pandemic.

-As of 30 September 2022, OLB's problem loan ratio was 1.4% (the reported preliminary NPL ratio as of December 2022 was 1.5%), down from 1.9% as of year-end 2021, reflecting both a solid performance of the corporate lending book and positive mix effects from the growth in OLB's strongly performing residential mortgage book.
-With the adoption of IFRS9, the bank significantly improved the loan loss reserve coverage of its problem loans to a sound 63% as of 30 September 2022 (December 2021 under local GAAP: 41.6%, OLB's preliminary report for December 2022 shows a further improved NPL coverage ratio of 71%), supported by $\in$ 87 million of general loan loss reserves ( $\notin$ 42 million as of year-end 2021 under local GAAP and $\notin$ 63 million under IFRS as of 1 January 2022).
+As of 31 December 2022, OLB's problem loan ratio was 1.5%, down from 1.9% as of year-end 2021, reflecting both a solid performance of the corporate lending book and positive mix effects from the growth in OLB's strongly performing residential mortgage book.
+With the adoption of IFRS9, the bank significantly improved the loan loss reserve coverage of its problem loans to a sound 68% as of 31 December 2022 (December 2021 under local GAAP: 41.6%), supported by €87 million of general loan loss reserves (€42 million as of year-end 2021 under local GAAP and €63 million under IFRS as of 1 January 2022).
+According to OLB's preliminary half-year numbers, its reported problem loan ratio declined further, to 1.3% as of June 2023.

+Exhibit 3

-OLB's problem loan ratio has continued to decline; reserve coverage strengthened upon the adoption of IFRS9 in 2022 Data in percentages
+OLB's problem loan ratio has continued to decline; reserve coverage strengthened upon the adoption of IFRS9 in 2022

+Data in percentages